metamn/react/content/blog/things-ive-learnt-in-2020/index.md

 This feature opens up perspective in creative coding with React.
 What was until now possible with WebGL and Canvas is now possible with plain HTML, CSS and the shadow DOM.

 Paint on the screen when the cursor moves, you've thought?
-Right, React is the perfect tool for that.
+Right, you can do it with React.

 ## Summing up

 React is god-sent.
 It's the first web language optimized for _heavy_ user interactions.

 Used in the right context makes magic.
-Otherwise is pure pain.
+Otherwise, well, is often pain.